 Humans love naming things.
 Gardenias, flamingos, clothespins, you name it.
 Literally, you name it.

-For people, names help to establish our unique place in the world, often summing up in one word our basic personal data of gender, nationality and family history.
+For people, our names help to establish our unique place in the world, often summing up in one word our basic personal data of gender, nationality and family history.
 Whether based on days of week (as with some tribes in Africa), Hopi familial tradition or Jewish religious custom, all cultures have developed naming conventions.
 And after all that effort, many still tweak their own names into a nickname like Moose or Flash.

 But are we legally obligated to have a name?
 Could we erase it and go with nothing, diving into the ultimate anonymity?